 There is a great deal of debate even amongst Hebrew scholars between the name of the Son of God being Yahshua, Yahusha, Yashua, or even Yehshua, Yeshua… etc. Some have studied the modern variations, others going back to the time of the Messiah’s life.
 And there are those claiming to now have access to ancient renderings believed to be much older.
 Between them all, every one of them claim to be experts in linguistics, ancient culture, archaeology, or in their own education of the topic.
 Some scholars say it is important to at least get the “Y” and “SH” sound since it has significant meaning to His name.
 The Hebrew letters have meaning.

 Then what about the “KJV-Only” folks who state the text says His name shall be Jesus, the only name in which we are saved?
 And that using ANY other variation is incorrect.
 The English uses the Latin rendition that was from the Greek transliteration.
 But the “J” came only about in the 16th or 17th century when the letter was introduced to replace the “I” in the beginning of a word.
 The original KJV rendered it Iesus of the Latin before the “J” was used.
 So now we are even further from the original context of the original name.
 But we still know of whom we speak.
 And KJV can only argue from a modern revision of their text.

 The KJV intended to maintain the original language for names.
-Yet the KJV did not maintain the Hebrew name of Yahshua, but instead chose the Latin rendition modified to modern English characters.
+Yet the KJV did not maintain the Hebrew name of Yeshua, but instead chose the Latin rendition modified to modern English characters.
 So it translates from Hebrew to Greek to Latin to English, rather than straight from Hebrew.
 Some claim that is because Greek was universal and the original Hebrew became lost, having to be modernized.
-The modern version of the Hebrew now rendered is only a revision of the lost language, only since a couple of centuries.
+The modern version of the Hebrew now rendered is only a revision of the lost language, since only a couple of centuries.

 The name is important as scriptures tell that we are saved by His name.
 Of course, we know it is by what authority the name represents that is active in the power of His name.
 Name can mean “reputation” and “authority,” or also the “character” of a person.
-But using the Hebrew rendition gives a clearer picture of the meaning of His name and the relationship He has with the Father, Yah and to the significance of His name that it is Yah who Saves (Yah u Sha).

 So the bottom line is perhaps using the name you are accustomed, but knowing whom it is referring and keeping in mind it is not original language.
 It is the authority behind the representation of that name, which is the “ben of the living Yah.”
 But also having knowledge what His name represents, , the Son of Yah, which is Yahusha, the “I Am who Saves/Delivers.”